thoughtbot/upcase/README.md

 ### Continuous Integration

-CI is hosted with Travis.
-Commits pushed to feature branches are not run automatically, until a pull request is made to master.
+CI is hosted with Circle.
+The build is run automatically whenever any branch is updated on Github.

 ### Ongoing